Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Introduction

-The paper is organized as follows.
-In section 2, we have discussed the Finslerian WH structure and its geometric formulations.
-In section 3, we derived the WH field equations in $f(R,T)$ gravity.
-In section 4, we constructed two different exact WH models from various hypotheses for their matter content, to be followed by a discussion on the violation of the energy conditions.
+The paper is arranged as follows.
+In Section 2, we have discussed the Finslerian WH structure and its geometric formulations.
+In the Section 3, we derived WH field equations in $f(\mathcal{R}, \mathcal{T})$ gravity.
+In Section 4, we constructed two distinct exact WH models from various hypotheses regarding their matter-geometry content, followed by discussions on the violation of energy conditions.
 Section 5 is devoted to a discussion and results.
-And finally, we conclude our article in section 6.\\
+And finally, we conclude our article in Section 6.